Lambda deployment packages

 You can create a deployment package and upload the .zip file to your Amazon S3 bucket in the Amazon Region where you want to create a Lambda function.
 When you create your Lambda function, specify the S3 bucket name and object key name on the Lambda console, or using the Amazon CLI.

-To create a bucket using the Amazon S3 console, see How do I create an S3 Bucket? in the Amazon Simple Storage Service Console User Guide.
+To create a bucket using the Amazon S3 console, see Creating a bucket in the Amazon Simple Storage Service User Guide.